This article appears in the August 19, 2022 issue of Executive Intelligence Review.

 In another post, Hunko points to the fact that he had been placed on the “infamous Myrotvorets List,” a list issued two years ago by the Ukraine government of “enemies of the State.”
 Hunko says that “at least two of those on the list were murdered in the meantime.
 The [German] federal government condemned the list, but never became seriously active to eliminate the list.”

-Following the article in the widely read German newspaper NachDenkSeiten by esteemed jurist and author Dr. Wolfgang Bittner (see the first compilation of responses in the EIR), who spoke at a Schiller Institute conference and was placed on the Ukrainian hit list, the newspaper received many letters of support for Dr. Bittner, mostly from members of the SPD, the government party.
+Following the article in the widely read German newspaper NachDenkSeiten by esteemed jurist and author Dr. Wolfgang Bittner (see the first compilation of responses in the Aug.
+12 issue of EIR), who spoke at a Schiller Institute conference and was placed on the Ukrainian hit list, the newspaper received many letters of support for Dr. Bittner, mostly from members of the SPD, the government party.
 The editor, Albrecht Müller, posted this note and several of the letters on Aug.
 12:

-Wolfgang Bittner refers to a process in which, “if the Foreign Minister is unlikely to be relied on, the Chancellor” should intervene and stop the “discrimination against German nationals” by the Ukrainian government.
+Wolfgang Bittner refers in this post to a process in which, “if the Foreign Minister is unlikely to be relied on, the Chancellor” should intervene and stop the “discrimination against German nationals” by the Ukrainian government.
 “The Ukrainian Center for Combatting Disinformation (CCD) has published a blacklist containing 72 ‘public figures’ who take a critical position on the Ukraine conflict.
 These would be persecuted, ‘threatened with violence’ and would have to fear for their lives.
 “The persecution of critics and members of the opposition by Ukrainian government organizations” assumes “forms of unbridled fascism,” which one must assume is taking place “with the support of U.S. authorities.”
 This “state terrorism” and support for the Ukrainian government must be stopped immediately.
 Thank you for the interesting letters to the editor, which also contain new, enlightening information.

 A selection from the letters: